-3. Coun tries in which the impact occurred Choose from the ABS list of countries as many as relate to the location of impact.
-Provide relations the rese • • • • • • Is of the impact (maximum 6000 characters) a narrative that clearly outlines the research impact.
-The narrative should explain the ship between the associated research and the impact.
-It should also identify the contribution earch has made beyond academia, including: who or what has benefitted from the results of the research (this should identify relevant research end-users, or beneficiaries from industry, the community, government, wider public etc.) the nature or type of impact and how the research made a social, economic, cultural, and/or environmental impact the extent of the impact (with specific references to appropriate evidence, such as cost- benefit-analysis, quantity of those affected, reported benefits etc.) the dates and time period in which the impact occurred. -the narrative must describe only impact that has occurred within the reference period, and t make aspirational claims.
-Briefly d ciated research (maximum 1500 characters) lescribe the research that led to the impact presented for the UoA.
-The research must meet nition of research (1.9).
-The description should include details of: what was researched when the research occurred who conducted the research and what is the association with the institution. of associated research ree two-digit FoRs that best describe the associated research. rences (up to 10 references, 350 characters per reference) ction should include a list of up to 10 of the most relevant research outputs associated with act.
-PART B APPROACH TO IMPACT This sec institutio mary of the approaches to impact (maximum 800 characters) ction should summarise the strategies (detailed in section 2 below) implemented by the on, its colleges, faculties, groups, departments, and/or centres for achieving the impact ed in Part A. This sec the impa oach to impact (maximum 6000 characters) ction should provide a narrative that explains how the institution facilitated the realisation of act described in Part A. The information provided must be from the period between the h and the impact.
-Evidence throughout the narrative should relate to the impact described in
+3. Countries in which the impact occurred

+Choose from the ABS list of countries as many as relate to the location of impact.

+4. Details of the impact (maximum 6000 characters)

+Provide a narrative that clearly outlines the research impact.
+The narrative should explain the relationship between the associated research and the impact.
+It should also identify the contribution the research has made beyond academia, including:

+- who or what has benefitted from the results of the research (this should identify relevant research end-users, or beneficiaries from industry, the community, government, wider public etc.) - the nature or type of impact and how the research made a social, economic, cultural, and/or environmental impact - the extent of the impact (with specific references to appropriate evidence, such as costbenefit-analysis, quantity of those affected, reported benefits etc.) - the dates and time period in which the impact occurred.

-Part A.
+NOTE-the narrative must describe only impact that has occurred within the reference period, and must not make aspirational claims.

+5. Associated research (maximum 1500 characters)

+Briefly describe the research that led to the impact presented for the UoA.
+The research must meet the definition of research (1.9).
+The description should include details of:

+- what was researched

+- when the research occurred

+- who conducted the research and what is the association with the institution.

+6. FoR of associated research

+Up to three two-digit FoRs that best describe the associated research.

+7. References (up to 10 references, 350 characters per reference)

+This section should include a list of up to 10 of the most relevant research outputs associated with the impact.

+PART B-APPROACH TO IMPACT

+1. Summary of the approaches to impact (maximum 800 characters)

+This section should summarise the strategies (detailed in section 2 below) implemented by the institution, its colleges, faculties, groups, departments, and/or centres for achieving the impact described in Part A.

+2. Approach to impact (maximum 6000 characters)

+This section should provide a narrative that explains how the institution facilitated the realisation of the impact described in Part A. The information provided must be from the period between the research and the impact.
+Evidence throughout the narrative should relate to the impact described in Part A.